Design & Research: Me

 Research: While grounding my ideas on this concept, I did some research on different forms of online event and product backing.
 I was influenced by different applications such as Eventbrite, Spotify, Facebook, and Massdrop to name a few.
 Each of these websites and applications were able to capture certain categories that interest their community whether it be sports, music or products.
 I used this idea as the main framework for how a user would interact with my application as well when they were setting up their interests.
 I was also inspired by the use of vibrant colors and gradients because of how fun and engaging it made the application feel like.
 I incorporated purple gradients to evoke this same feeling within my own application.

-In creating my sketches, I began thinking about different forms of events layout and the way they would be communicated within the company.
-I decided on a mobile application because of the amount of time they would be able to create these events.
 This application would be something that is recreational and thus would be done outside of work time.
-As I started developing screens, I started to think about the navigation and how the user would interact with the interface.
+As I started developing screens, I started to think about the navigation and how the user would interact with the interface through these wireframes

-Once I had certain wireframes, I converted my idea into digital screens.
-I used color hierarchy to emphasize certain elements like the call-to-action of the create button.
+Once I had developed my wireframes, I converted my idea into digital screens.
+I worked in illustrator building out the features and colors.
 This would entice the user to read into what the button would do and engage more in the application.
+The navigation system is simple with 5 main tabs that would take you to the most important screens.

 I also created some promotional material to give the brand a unique marketing approach where users would be able to create events for point.
 The points gained would be able to accumulate and be able to redeem these promotional gifts or company benefits/perks.